 Because the orthodontist will have just pulled pieces of metal off of your teeth, you may feel some soreness, but it won’t be at the level of soreness as when you first got braces.
 If you do experience soreness, OTC pain medication can easily help it.

-How Long Will Removal Take?
+How Long Will Removing Braces Take?

 Usually, the braces can be completely taken off in a single appointment and removal often takes about an hour.
 During removal, the orthodontist clips the brackets and uses a scraper or polisher to remove the glue from the teeth.
+This is easy enough a reason not to do it yourself.
+The damage you risk not seeing an orthodontist when it is only a quick thing to get braces and brackets removed to end treatment.

 Below We List The Dangers…